 Prepare your camera for the meteor shower

-When is the meteor shower in 2024?
+When is the 2024 meteor shower?

 Astronomy from Cabo de Gata